MikeTD12/dsc-html-introduction-lab-online-ds-pt-120919/README.md

 If the button doesn't appear to work for you (it opens up blank), go [here](https://learn.co/account/environment) and set your learning environment to "IDE in browser".

-When you run your tests, just type `learn` into the bottom of the three boxes which is a terminal for you to use with the in-browser IDE.
-Once your tests are passing, type `learn submit` there to tell us that you're done!
+<p>When you run your tests, just type `learn` into the bottom of the three boxes which is a terminal for you to use with the in-browser IDE.
+Once your tests are passing, type `learn submit` there to tell us that you're done!</p>

 ## Instructions